uptoratlen/gsArchivPDFDownloader/README.md

 Now the job will start, it will check and create the "downloadtarget" folder.
 It will open a firefox/geckodriver browser and then tries in a loop to download all covers starting from 2000/01 to the current year.
-Than it will save the file.
+Then it will save the file.
 After the download is complete (no *.part is seen anymore), the new file is moved to a sub folder of the year.
-In other words the structure of the sample will look like
+In other words, the structure of the sample will look like
 ```

 C: